 Query pipeline language (QPL)

-The query pipeline language, also known as QPL (pronounced qupel) is a simple language used to define query pipeline statements.
+The query pipeline language, also known as QPL (pronounced qupel) is the language used to define query pipeline statements.
+These statements are authored in the Coveo Administration Console when configuring query pipelines and are interpreted by the Search API at query time.

 Example